Ozzy Osbourne's Tragic Real-Life Story

 Advertisement

 With his collection of childhood traumas and abuse, Osbourne's self-worth was intertwined with the success and praise the band had received up to that point.
 A couple years of poor reviews and rejection were enough to destroy his confidence, and he found it difficult to work with the band.
-Instead, he escaped the cruel world by diving in a pit of drugs and booze, and kept making excuses to his band members.
+Instead, he escaped the cruel world by diving in a pit of drugs and alcohol, and kept making excuses to his band members.
 The others kept trying to get their lead singer back on track, but ultimately they had no choice but to fire him in 1979.
 Although they have since reunited, Osbourne continues to view this as an act of betrayal.
-He admits that he was wasted out of his mind at the time, he feels it was hypocritical to fire him because of that.
-After all, most of the others were almost as out of it as he was.
+He admits that he was wasted out of his mind at the time, but he feels it was hypocritical to fire him because of that.
+After all, most of the others were using drugs and alcohol as heavily as he was.

 Advertisement